WangHanAiMachine/memes_annotation/readme.md

 ### 3. Modify the math problem so that incorrect responses are more likely to be near to the correct answer.
 Finished.
 ### 4. Using ngrok to test the survey's mobile user interface.
 Cannot access the publick url link, but have checked the the UI on mobile phone.
 ### 5. Make the tweet and exp float so that users can still see them even after scrolling to the bottom of the page.
 Finished
+### 6. Add link to download full version of consent form.
+### 7. Move timmer to the top-right of the screen.
+Finished.